 Ducky manufactures gaming peripherals with its primary focus on mechanical keyboards.
 Their keyboards are highly customizable, and you can purchase them in a variety of Cherry MX switches, so you can get the ones you feel most comfortable using.
 Ducky keyboards stand out against the competition with their unique and colorful aesthetics, and they often include Chinese zodiac-branded spacebars.
 Most of their keyboards have very similar features, and they're available in a variety of sizes, from 60% to full-sized variants.
 However, Ducky lags behind other companies in terms of dedicated software, as they've only recently released software to customize the RGB lighting.

 The best Ducky keyboard for gaming that we've tested is the Ducky One 2 RGB TKL.
-The smaller size gives you more space on your desk to move your mouse, and you have enough buttons to set many different macros if you wish.
+The smaller size gives you more space on your desk to move your mouse, and you can set macros to any key you want.
 We tested the Pure White variant with RGB lighting and Cherry MX Brown switches, which have low pre-travel and don't require a lot of force to actuate.
 It comes with some extra blue keycaps and a spacebar that represents the year of the rat in the Chinese calendar.
-It's also available in a variety of other switches and colors, some of which don't have any lighting, and for the most part, each variant is also available in a full-sized version, such as the Ducky One 2.
+It's also available in a variety of other switches and colors, some of which don't have any lighting, and for the most part, each variant is also available in a full-sized version, like the Ducky One 2.

 It actually has dedicated software called Ducky RGB, but as the name suggests, it only allows you to customize the RGB settings, and you can't set any macros through the software.
 Also, it's only available on Windows, but it allows you to save many profiles.
-Like other Ducky keyboards, it has an excellent build quality, outstanding typing quality, and each key is macro-programmable.
+Like other Ducky keyboards, it has an excellent build quality and outstanding typing quality.
 It surprisingly doesn't have media hotkeys, but you can easily program them.
 There's also a Windows Key Lock that prevents you from accidentally minimizing your game.
 All in all, this is the best Ducky gaming keyboard we've tested.